Non-Markovian dynamics under time-translation symmetry: Generalization to other symmetries

 \section{Generalization to other symmetries}

-Symmetric considerations can generalized to other symmetry classes.
+The symmetry analysis, that was conducted for the case of time-translation symmetry, can be generalized to other symmetry classes.
 An analogous analysis to Sec. \ref{sec:gen_form} can be performed for any dynamical symmetry, represented by a finite or Lie groups $G$ \cite{HOLEVO199395,marvian2012symmetry}.
-Generally, condition Eq. \eqref{eq:commutivatity_maps} is replaced by Eq. \eqref{eq:general_group_com}.
-This relation implies that $\Lambda\b{t}$ and its generator ${\cal{L}}\b{t}$ share a eigenoperator basis with ${\cal{U}}_g$.
+Generally, condition Eq. \eqref{eq:commutivatity_maps} is replaced by Eq. \eqref{eq:general_group_com}, where the initial environmental state must now be stationary with respect to the generator of the symmetry.
+This relation implies that $\Lambda\b{t}$ shares an eigenoperator basis with ${\cal{U}}_g$.
 Moreover, if the spectrum of $\hat{U}\b{g}$ is non-degenerate, the representation of $\Lambda\b{t}$ and ${\cal{L}}\b{t}$ in Hilbert-Schmidt space are block diagonal (as shown in Fig. \ref{fig:scheme}) in the eigenoperator basis of ${\cal{U}}_g$.
 This leads to a master equation of the form of Eq. \eqref{eq:L_time_independent}, where $\{\hat{F}_\alpha\}$ and $\{\hat{\Pi}_j\}$ are replaced by the transition and invariant operator of $\hat{U}\b g$, respectively.

 Finally, when ${\cal U}_g$ represents a symmetry transformation belonging to a Lie group, the kinetic coefficients can be determined by a similar perturbative treatment as described in Sec. \ref{sec:kinetic coefficients}.
 In this procedure, instead of transforming to the interaction picture with respect to the free dynamics, the transformation should be conducted with respect to the generators of $\hat U\b g$.
-An appropriate transformation will then lead to a simplified interaction Hamiltonian $\hat{H}_{SE}$, and analogous relations to Eq. \eqref{eq:28}, \eqref{eq:29} and \eqref{eq:30}.
+An appropriate transformation will then lead an interaction Hamiltonian relative to the symmetry transformation, and analogous relations to Eq. \eqref{eq:28}, \eqref{eq:29} and \eqref{eq:30}.